Lessons From A Jiu Jitsu 24 Hour Event

 The scoring of BJJ competitions suggests that top and bottom guard is ‘even’.
 My experience has convinced me otherwise.
 I am now convinced that being on top and attempting to pass is (*almost always) preferable.

-As fatigue took its course, my bottom game became sloppy and ineffective.
-I usually have a pretty decent deep half/hooks/open guard game, but I couldn’t maintain the strength needed to manipulate and play with someone on top of me for the 24 hours.
+As fatigue took its course over the 24 hours of jiu jitsu classes, my bottom game became sloppy and ineffective.
+I usually have a pretty decent deep half/hooks/open guard game, but I couldn’t maintain the strength needed to manipulate and play with someone on top of me for the whole 24 hour event.

 The longer the night went, the easier I was to pass.